EDMONDS CC SEEKS SOFTBALL HEAD COACH

 - Responsible for developing practice and game schedules for fall and spring seasons;

 - Represent the college in a positive fashion at all times; promote the program on campus and in the community;

 - Inventory and maintenance of all sports equipment and uniforms; must follow proper purchasing procedures as required by the State of Washington and described by the college business office;

-- Other duties as assigned; responsible for the women's basketball program as a whole.
+- Other duties as assigned; responsible for the softball program as a whole.